Aryan-vishw/MindMitra/README.md

-# 🧠 WellNest AI
+# 🧠 MindMitra

-WellNest AI is an intelligent mental health assistant built using OpenAI-powered large language models and LangChain.
+MindMitra is an intelligent mental health assistant built using OpenAI-powered large language models and LangChain.
 It helps users with emotional wellness, guidance, and mindfulness support through interactive conversations.
 Ideal for chatbot-based therapy, self-reflection, and psychological well-being applications.

 ---